 Stringers are the side supports for the stairs.
 If your stairs are closed in, the stringer will run along the wall at the same angle as the stairs.
 Should you cover this in carpet or paint it?

 The answer, like so many others, depends on what you prefer.
 Carpet on the stringers is purely aesthetic; it does not serve any other purpose.
 If your stairs or stringers are uneven, as with an older home or a rough DIY job, it may be a good idea to cover the stringer with carpet, to help mask the imperfections.
 Otherwise, the look of carpet on the stringer could be considered somewhat dated.
 The more contemporary style is to leave the stringers uncovered, and paint them the same color as the trim, or stain them the color of the hardwood stairs.

 One thing that is important to note is that a lot of carpets don’t provide warranty coverage for stairs.
 Although it seems strange (after all, most houses and even some condos/apartments have stairs), historically, manufacturers excluded all stairs from the carpet’s warranty.

 In recent years, however, more carpets are being offered with a warranty on stairs.
-If you are concerned about having the protection a warranty can offer, then make sure that the carpet you choose for your stairs does in fact cover stairs in the warranty.
+If you are concerned about having the protection a warranty can offer, then make sure that the carpet you choose for your stairs does in fact cover stairs under the warranty.

 All Things Considered for Stair Carpeting